AdobeDocs/commerce-operations.en/help/configuration/cli/import-configuration.md

 ### System configuration

-Magento directly uses values in the `system` array in the `config.php` or `env.php` files instead of importing them into the database because they require some pre- and post-processing actions.
+Commerce directly uses values in the `system` array in the `config.php` or `env.php` files instead of importing them into the database because they require some pre- and post-processing actions.

 For example, the value of the configuration path `web/secure/base_url` must be validated with [backend](https://glossary.magento.com/backend) models.